Lascia ch'io pianga: History

 Four years after that, in 1711, Handel used the music again, this time for his London opera Rinaldo and its act 2 aria "Lascia ch'io pianga" ("Let me weep"), a heartfelt plea for her liberty addressed by the character Almirena to her abductor Argante.
 Rinaldo was a triumph, and it is with this work that the aria is chiefly associated.

+The aria has since been recorded by many artists, and is featured in several films including Farinelli; All Things Fair by Bo Widerberg; L.I.E. by Michael Cuesta; Antichrist and Nymphomaniac, both by Lars von Trier.
+Most recently in 2023, it featured in instrumental form, within the score of the anime film The Imaginary by Studio Ponoc.

 Music

 Handel wrote the aria in the key of F major with a time signature of 3/2 and a tempo marking of Largo.
 In the first edition published by John Walsh, the orchestration is unspecified, giving only a solo melody line above an unfigured bass line.
 There is the mention 'violins' at bar 23 where the singer breaks (bar 31 in most modern editions which include an 8-bar introduction).
 Chrysander claimed to have worked from Handel's 'performance score' and stated that the autograph manuscript had been lost (although RISM state that the British Library hold a fragment of the autograph missing 53 bars); Chrysander's edition shows two violins and a viola with a cello.
 He does not provide figuring for the continuo.
 It is not clear whether he invented the additional string parts himself (as he often did) or found them in the performance score to which he referred.
 Most modern editions seem to be based upon Chrysander's version, as can be seen from the different placement of certain syllables in the melismata in his version and in the Walsh first edition.

 A performance takes about five minutes.

-The aria has been recorded by many artists, and is featured in several films including Farinelli; All Things Fair by Bo Widerberg; L.I.E. by Michael Cuesta; Antichrist and Nymphomaniac, both by Lars von Trier.